chlorm-forks/Emby.Wiki/Live-TV.md

 Setup of Live TV can be broken down into a few steps:
 * Configure your TV Tuner(s) or M3U based IPTV sources
 * Add TV Guide Data Source(s)
-* Match your channels to Guide Data
+* Match your Channel Lineup to Guide Data

 ## Configure Your TV Tuner